Barker's Island Beach Restoration Project

 Additional information about Areas of Concern (or AOCs)

 Harbors and waterways are being cleaned up around the nation.
-Learn how an Area Of Concern transforms and get involved locally by clicking HERE
+Learn how an Area Of Concern transforms and get involved locally by checking out the Area of concern website.

-Here is a video made by the Wisconsin DNR, entitled AOC 101 Wisconsin.
+Here is an area of concern video made by the Wisconsin DNR, entitled AOC 101 Wisconsin.